<<<< terug naar pagina : De Start >>>>

 Competitors with a physical (mobility) or mental impairment have to send a

-medical certificate, translated to English to the organizing country.
+medical certificate, translated to English and write on official notepaper of

 A medical certificate explaining the nature of the competitor’s disability,